aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 The following code example demonstrates how to create a table that contains a single cell and apply row formatting.

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-SpecifyRowHeights-.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-SpecifyRowHeights-SpecifyRowHeights.java" >}}

 ## Applying Borders and Shading